 Step 7 (Optional): You can also change the color and material of the text.
 Go to the 3D panel and click on the Materials icon.
 Select all options, and go to the Properties panel to change color or materials.

-For example, I’ve changed this material and color for my text.
+For example, I’ve changed the material and color of my text.

 Step 8: Click on the Render button to render the 3D effect.
 It might take a while to render, so if your Photoshop gets stuck, don’t freak out 🙂